-- The PHA terminates assistance to the family. - The family is required to move from a unit when the unit does not meet the UPCS-V space standards because of an increase in family size or a change in family composition. - Funding is no longer available under the ACC.
+- The PHA terminates assistance to the family. - The family is required to move from a unit when the unit does not meet the current approved HUD Inspection Protocol space standards because of an increase in family size or a change in family composition. - Funding is no longer available under the ACC.